 If you are a UK, Gibraltar or Guernsey resident or national, you may file your international application with the UK IPO or the EPO.
-You may also file direct to the World Intellectual Property Organization, who administer the PCT.
+You may also file directly to the World Intellectual Property Organization, which administer the PCT.

 If you file your application with the UK IPO, they will forward it to a PCT international search authority which for them is the EPO.
 The search authority will then:

 - provide you with an opinion on the patentability of your invention

 - publish your application as soon as possible after 18 months from the priority date